AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 1. TA requests to search for tutorials.
 2. TAbs finds tutorials which match the given specifications.
-3. TAbs displays the updated list of tutorials.
+3. TAbs displays the updated filtered list of tutorials.
 4. TAbs informs the TA of how many tutorials match the given specification
-5. TAbs displays the updated filtered list of tutorials.

    Use case ends.